barrymac/freeplane_openai_addon/README.md

 - **Customizable Prompts:** Configure system and user message templates to tailor LLM interactions.
 - **Multiple LLM Providers:** Supports OpenRouter API for multi-model support and OpenAI.
 - **Branch Generation:** Automatically appends LLM responses as mind map branches.
+- **Automatic Tagging:** Generated branches are automatically tagged with the model name used (e.g. `LLM:gpt-4`) for easy tracking of AI-generated content
+- **Model Identification:** Tags appear in node notes showing which LLM model generated each branch
+- **Recursive Tagging:** Tags are applied to all child nodes in generated branches for complete provenance

 Communicator window